 Clouds over the Hill Museum

-The Saka no Ue no Kumo Museum is based on the theme of Ryotaro Shiba’s novel Saka no Ue no Kumo (Clouds over the Hill).
+The Saka no Ue no Kumo Museum is based on the theme of Ryotaro Shiba’s classic novel Clouds over the Hill.

 Against the backdrop of the turbulent Meiji period in Japan, the story depicts the lives of the three main characters, Yoshiko and Masayuki Akiyama, brothers from Matsuyama, and Shiki Masaoka, and introduces Japan at that time and the footsteps of the three men through a wealth of exhibits.